neuronic-games/levelfly/TESTING.md

 ## Browser tests

 Browser tests, located in `spec/features`, are skipped by default.
-To run them, add the `--tags browser` argument to `rspec`.
+To run them, add the `--tag browser` argument to `rspec`.

 ## Coverage